mgamio/blog/_posts/2021-08-04-merge-two-sorted-lists.markdown

 ---

 A merging algorithm takes two sorted lists as input and produces a single list as output, containing all the elements of the two inputs lists in sorted order.

+A *List* is an abstract data type that can store a list of items.
+Unlike traditional arrays, however, lists can be expanded and shrunk and are stored dynamically in memory.

 ## Problem